Updated April 29, 2023

+Business Intelligence, in simple terms, is the collection of systems, software, and products that can import large data streams and use them to generate meaningful information that points toward the specific use case or scenario.
 Big data is the most buzzing word in the business.
-Big Data is changing our day to day business life.
-Everybody thinks that Big Data is nothing but the massive amount of data.
-But in reality it’s not a just massive amount of data, it is also about the structure of the data, processing the data with the purpose of delivering added value to the organization.
+Big Data is changing our day-to-day business life.
+Everybody thinks that Big Data is nothing but a massive amount of data.
+But in reality, it’s not just a massive amount of data; it is also about the structure of the data, processing the data to deliver added value to the organization.

-Below is the Top 6 Comparison between Business Intelligence vs Big Data
+Below are the top 6 comparisons between Business Intelligence vs Big Data:

 Key Differences Between Business Intelligence vs Big Data

-- Both BI and Big data goal is to help the business to make good decisions by analyzing the huge datasets to expand the business and optimizing the cost.
+- Both BI and Big data goal is to help the business to make good decisions by analyzing the vast datasets to expand the business and optimize the cost.

-- This data analysis not only enables the decision making but also involves an active part in the development of strategies and methods that make sure the success of organizations.
-This data analysis can be called as “Business Intelligence”, whereas “Big Data” is a relatively new term for Business intelligence.
+- This data analysis not only enables decision-making but also involves an active part in the development of strategies and methods that make sure the success of organizations.
+This data analysis can be called “Business Intelligence,” whereas “Big Data” is a relatively new term for Business intelligence.

-- Since the times of BI, the volumes of data sets become incredibly large, the best example we can consider is social media.
-As the result, more effort and strategies should be applied to tackle with them and make them useful for successful business.
+- Since the time of BI, the volumes of data sets become incredibly large; the best example we can consider is social media.
+As a result, more effort and strategies should be applied to tackle them and make them useful for successful business.

-- Business Intelligence helps in finding the answers to the business questions we know, whereas Big Data helps us in finding the questions and answers that we didn’t know before.
+- Business Intelligence helps us find the answers to the business questions we know, whereas Big Data helps us find the questions and answers we didn’t know before.

-- Although Business Intelligence and Big Data are two technologies used to analyze data sets to helps organizations in the decision-making process, there is differences present between them.
+- Although Business Intelligence and Big Data are two technologies used to analyze data sets to help organizations in decision-making, they have differences.
 They both differ in the way they analyze the data.

-- Business Intelligence is based on the principle of combining all business data sets into a central server, this data will be analyzed in offline mode, after saving the information in a platform or environment called Data Warehouse.
+- Business Intelligence is based on combining all business data sets into a central server; this data will be analyzed offline after saving the information in a platform or environment called Data Warehouse.
 The data sets are structured in a relational database with additional indexes and forms of access to the tables in the warehouse.

-- Whereas in the Big Data environment, data is stored on a distributed file system (e.g. HDFS), rather than storing on a central server.
+- In the Big Data environment, data is stored on a distributed file system (e.g., HDFS) rather than a central server.
 Data will be distributed across the worker nodes for easy processing.
-Distributed File System is much safer and flexible.
+Distributed File System is much safer and more flexible.

 - BI solutions carry the data to the processing functions, whereas Big Data solutions take the processing functions to the data sets.
-Since the analysis is positioned around the information (Data), it is simpler to handler lager amounts.
+Since the analysis is positioned around the information (Data), it is simpler to handle more significant amounts.

-- Big Data solutions can process the historical data and also data coming from real-time sources, whereas in Business Intelligence, it processes the historical data sets.
+- Big Data solutions can process historical data and data coming from real-time sources, whereas Business Intelligence processes historical data sets.

-- Big Data technology uses parallel processing concepts (Map reducing algorithm), which improves the speed of analyzing and processing the data sets by distributing jobs into several parallel execution processes, at the end the results are combined and shown, this makes analyzing the large volumes easier.
+- Big Data technology uses parallel processing concepts (Map reducing algorithm), which improves the speed of analyzing and processing the data sets by distributing jobs into several similar execution processes; in the end, the results are combined and shown; this makes analyzing large volumes easier.